o-alquimista/fragments/README.md

 # Fragments
 A modular web authentication solution written in PHP.

+Fragments is being developed for purely educational purposes and its current goal is not to become what projects such as Symfony are.
+It has no third-party dependency, relying solely on what PHP provides.
+Routing and autoloading are also developed in-house.

+Contributions are appreciated.
+Beginners looking for an entry point: I encourage you to take a look at the open issues and try to solve those tagged in purple.

 - The default database name is `fragments`.
 Change it at `Fragments/Utility/Connection.php`.
 The username, password and PDO driver for the database connection can be set there as well.

 - Create the table: `CREATE TABLE users (id INT NOT NULL AUTO_INCREMENT, username VARCHAR(255) NOT NULL, hash VARCHAR(255) NOT NULL, PRIMARY KEY(id));`